getsentry/snuba/docs/source/clickhouse/schema_design.rst

 ClickHouse provides over a traditional RDBMS (like PostgreSQL).

-Commonly, a data schema contains a flexible key:value pair mapping (canonically: ``tags`` or ``contexts``) and stores that data in a column that contains two ``Nested`` arrays where the first array contains the keys of the dictionary and the second array contains the values.
-This works well when your dataset design gives you the ability to filter based on other attributes to a small number of rows and the flexibility of completely arbitrary keys and values are a real requirement.
+Commonly, a data schema contains a flexible key:value pair mapping (canonically at Sentry: ``tags`` or ``contexts``) and stores that data in a ``Nested`` column that contains two arrays where the first array contains the keys of the dictionary and the second array contains the values.
+To make queries faster, a column like this can be indexed with bloom filters as described in :ref:`bloom`.
+In general we construct this index across datasets for ``tags`` but not for other columns.
-Often, however, a ClickHouse user is interested in rows that contain a specific tag key or a specific ``key=value`` pair.
-In this case one is often best-served by creating a top-level column and "promoting" the data to it [#dupe]_.

-This promotion is preferable on a couple dimensions:

-1. Even though it looks like a dictionary, our tags and contexts "maps" are actually arrays of keys and values.
-   With array accesses Clickhouse needs to locate the index of the key whose value needs to be looked up.
-   That is an O(N) lookup.
-The same key may be located at different indexes for each row.
-   Once the index is known, looking up its value is O(1) since you perform direct index access.
-   If the query has to lookup M rows, this becomes an O(M * N) in terms of time complexity.

-   With direct column access, there is no index lookup for a key.
-The overall complexity to lookup M rows for "promoted columns" is O(M).
-2. Queries that filter based on an array column may have to load the entire column into memory in order to do filtering.
-Adding a new index on top of a top-level column is a more straightforward operation that guarantees more consistent performance outcomes vs. iterating over an array
+This works well when your dataset and query design gives you the ability to filter for exact matches and a large number of rows will NOT be an exact match.
+Often, however, a ClickHouse query filters for rows that contain a substring match or regular expression match for a tag value of a given key.
+This makes bloom filter indexes not usable for the query and, depending on the other selectivity attributes of your query, can necessitate moving (or promoting) those relevant values for a given tag key to a new separate column [#dupe]_.

+.. _selectivity:

+Selectivity in queries and indices
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Queries are much more efficient when they have the attribute of being low-selectivity on the table indexes -- meaning the query conditions on indexed columns filter the dataset to a very small proportion of the overall number of rows.
+High selectivity can break the efficiency of the bloom-filter style index on dictionary columns (see :ref:`bloom`).
+In cases of high-selectivity queries, there is a negative performance impact on both bloom-filter indexed columns as well as promoted tag value columns (when searching for a ``key=value`` pair exact match).
+The promoted column can make the penalty a bit less severe because it does not load tag values from unrelated keys.
+Still, an effort should be made to avoid low-selectivity queries.

+.. _bloom:

+Bloom filter indexing on dictionary-like columns
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+To facilitate faster searching on dictionary columns, we tend to create bloom filter indices on a hashes of both the unique ``key`` values of each row as well as hashes of all the ``key=value`` pairs of each row.
+The `bloom filter <https://en.wikipedia.org/wiki/Bloom_filter>`_  registers these in a stochastic data structure designed to quickly determine which elements do NOT exist in a set.
+So that it can model the entire unbounded keyspace in a fixed amount of memory, a bloom filter is designed to have false positives.
+This means that there is actually a performance **penalty** if the value is often present in the underlying set: First, the value must be tested against the bloom filter (which will always return "maybe present"), and after that operation occurs a full scan of the column must be performed.

+Due to their structure, bloom filters are only good for exact value searching.
+They cannot be used for "is user-value a prefix of column?" or "does column match regex?" style queries.
+Those styles of queries require a separate column to search.

 .. [#dupe] During migration from non-promoted to promoted, putting the data in both map and
            top-level column may be necessary so that queries of old rows can still access the attributes.
 After the table goes through a full TTL period and the API/storage definition is changed to serve the values from the top-level field, message processors should be changed to stop writing the data in duplicate places.

-..
-   # (TODO: add some information to the above section about how we have
-   done indexes on arrays, and when that might be appropriate)